The International Consortium of Cardiovascular Registries (ICCR) is focused on two major initiatives:

 - Develop a multi-national distributive transcatheter aortic valve replacement (TAVR) research network, including creating a governance structure whose leadership will oversee the creation of new methodological approaches for research and the establishment of public-private partnerships that will address stakeholder’s needs and sustainability.

 - Align TAVR registry rare endpoints and other key variable definitions that support distributive research by reviewing current date fields in registries; then summarizing, defining, and prioritizing data elements in order to reach consensus on those definitions among registry leads around the world.

 Conduct analytic ICTVR projects using distributive research methods through the description of the variation in international practice patterns, the evaluation of the association between specific patient and procedural characteristics, and rare procedure-related adverse outcomes, and determine the association between specific device attributes and in-hospital and mid-term outcomes.

-In order to create this collaborative platform, the ICVR is leveraging existing national registries, including the Society for Vascular Surgery’s Vascular Quality Initiative (VQI) and a history of collaboration in Vascunet, a “sub-committee of the European Society of Vascular Surgery which aims to increase knowledge and understanding of vascular disease, and to promote excellence in vascular surgery, by means of international vascular audit”.
-The primary focus of ICVR relates to vascular device evaluation; the leadership board has discussed several potential projects including infrarenal abdominal aortic aneurysm (AAA) treatment, pararenal AAA treatment, and thoracic endovascular aortic repair (TEVAR) of aortic dissection.
-There are two projects in parallel:
+In order to create this collaborative platform, the ICVR is leveraging existing national registries, including the SVS/VQI, and has a history of collaboration in VASCUNET, a sub-committee of the European Society of Vascular Surgery which aims to increase the knowledge and understanding of vascular disease and to promote excellence in vascular surgery by means of international vascular audits.
+Additionally, the ICVR contains registry data from Australia, Denmark, Finland, France, Hungary, Iceland, Malta, New Zealand, Sweden, Switzerland, Germany, Norway, and the US.